To be eligible to enroll, you must:

 Enrollment forms must be submitted to the Office of Group Insurance by mail, Fax, email or hand delivery.

-Declination forms must be submitted to the Office of Group Insurance by mail, Fax, email or hand delivery.
+Forms can be submitted to the Office of Group Insurance by mail, Fax, email or hand delivery.